 How often and how long you receive immunotherapy depends on:

 You may have treatment every day, week, or month.
-Some immunotherapies are given in cycles.
+Some types of immunotherapy given in cycles.
 A cycle is a period of treatment followed by a period of rest.
-The rest period gives your body a chance to recover, respond to the immunotherapy, and build new healthy cells.
+The rest period gives your body a chance to recover, respond to immunotherapy, and build new healthy cells.